-In total, Rönnbäcksnäset and Vinberget have a combined Measured and Indicated Mineral Resource of 277.0 Mt with mean grades of 0.178 Ni-Total, 0.107% Ni-AC and 0.004% Co-AC.
-Of this, 28.3 Mt with mean grades of 0.188% Ni-Total, 0.132% Ni-AC and 0.006% Co-AC is in the Measured category and 248.7 Mt with mean grades of 0.176% Ni-Total, 0.104% Ni-AC and 0.003% Co-AC is in the Indicated category.
-In addition to the Measured and Indicated Mineral Resource, SRK has derived an Inferred Mineral Resource of some 93.2 Mt with mean grades of 0.103% Ni-AC and 0.003% Co-AC.
-All Fe mineralisation, with a mean grade of 5.44% has been classified as Inferred to reflect the current preliminary status of the metallurgical testwork on the magnetite concentrate potential.
+In total, the three deposits have a combined Measured and Indicated Mineral Resource of 573.9Mt with mean grades of 0.174 Ni-Total, 0.097% Ni-AC and 0.003% Co-AC.
+Of this, 28.3 Mt with mean grades of 0.188% Ni-Total, 0.132% Ni-AC and 0.006% Co-AC is in the Measured category and 545.6Mt with mean grades of 0.173% Ni-Total, 0.
+095% Ni-AC and 0.003% Co-AC is in the Indicated category.
+In addition to the Measured and Indicated Mineral Resource, SRK has derived an Inferred Mineral Resource of some 93.2 Mt with mean grades of 0.103% Ni-AC and 0.003% Co-AC

-The Mineral Resource Statement above includes material domained as mafic material (domain 205) at Rönnbäcksnäset.
-This material, equating to 12 Mt or 3% of the total resource and with a mean grade of 0.052% Ni-AC has been included due to the presence within this of potentially recoverable Ni above the calculated marginal cut off grade.
-At present, it is the understanding of SRK that the metallurgical testwork does not include the mafic material type but SRK considers the inclusion of this material in the Mineral Resource Statement to be justified and that it represents potential upside to the project.
+SRK's Mineral Resource Statement includes material domained as mafic material (domain 205) at Rönnbäcksnäset and Sundsberget.
+This material, equating to14 Mt, or 2% of the total resource and with a mean grade of 0.052% Ni-AC in Rönnbäcksnäset and with a grade of 0.043% NI-AC in Sundsberget has been included due to the presence within this of potentially recoverable Ni above the calculated marginal cut off grade.
+The economic model presented later in this report does assumes that this material is not processed, but SRK considers the inclusion of this material in the Mineral Resource Statement to be justified in that it represents potential upside to the project.

-Figure 95 shows the Rönnbäcksnäset Whittle pit shell generated using a metal price of USD11/lb and through the application of the parameters outlined in Section 16.13.
-Figure 96 show the Vinberget Whittle pit shell generated using a metal price of USD11/lb and through the application of the parameters outlined in Section 16.13.
+Figure 14-66 shows the Rönnbäcksnäset Whittle pit shell generated using a metal price of USD11/lb and through the application of the parameters outlined in Section 14.13.
+Figure 14-67 shows the Vinberget Whittle pit shell generated using a metal price of USD11/lb and through the application of the parameters outlined in Section 14.13.

-Figure 95: Rönnbäcksnäset pit shell with scale, looking east.
+Figure 14-66: Rönnbäcksnäset pit shell with scale, looking east.

-Figure 96: Vinberget pit shell with scale, looking north.
+Figure 14-67: Vinberget pit shell with scale, looking north.